danaivach/gold-miners-draft/README.md

 ### Task 5 - Social Ability

-Agents can communicate with each other in order to share knowledge (i.e. beliefs) about the world.
+The team of miners has elected a leader agent, that is responsible for keeping track of the depot coordinates, and periodically moving the depot in the grid environment for safety reasons.
+In the Mining World GUI, observe that the depot is moved to a new position every few seconds, and the miner agent remains stuck carrying gold in the initial position of the depot.
+This is because the initial belief of the miner agent about the depot coordinates (`depot(0,0)`) is outdated, and the agent continues to strive confirming that it is in the location of the depot without success (lines TBA).

-The environment now becomes more dynamic, since a `leader` agent is responsible for frequently moving the base of the mine (ADD WHY).
-As a result, the miner may fail to drop the gold at the base if the position of the base does not match the miner's initial belief (`mine_base(0,0)).
+Thankfully, agents can communicate with each other to exchange messages and share knowledge about the environment.
+In AgentSpeack, plan bodies can contain _communication actions_ which enable agents to communicate their beliefs and plans to each other.
+For example, an agent can perform the action `.send(tell, leader, sunny)` to tell the leader that it is `sunny`.

-Update the `work_on_base_plan_1` in `leader.asl` so that the leader [tells](https://jason.sourceforge.net/api/jason/stdlib/send.html) the miner about the new position of the base every time it moves the base.
+Your fifth task is to update the `@manage_depot_plan` in [leader.asl](src/agt/leader.asl) so that the leader agent tells the miner agent what it believes about the depot coordinates every time the leader moves the depot.

 <details>
 <summary>Solution</summary>